dmorl/MichiganHospitalData/README.md

 * Values: Integer
 * DateRange: 2020-04-08 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report <br />
+Website note: The CURRENT number of patients in critical care units with suspected or confirmed COVID-19.
+INCLUDE non-critical care areas being used for surge critical care.
+DO NOT INCLUDE ED boarding/overflow (patients currently admitted and awaiting bed).  <br />
 Note: Appears as "COVID Inpatients in Critical Care" in the COVID-19 Capacity Metrics table on 2020-04-08, then as "# in Critical Care" in the COVID-19 Metrics table on 2020-04-09 onwards

 NumInpatients_Vent